Medical Reviewer

 The withdrawal timeline for Xanax can vary from person to person, but it generally follows a pattern that consists of several phases, each characterized by specific withdrawal symptoms:[5]

-• Post-Acute Withdrawal (Months to Years): Some individuals may experience lingering symptoms, known as post-acute withdrawal symptoms (PAWS), which can persist for months or even years.
+• Post-Acute Withdrawal (weeks to months): Some individuals may experience lingering symptoms, known as post-acute withdrawal symptoms (PAWS), which can persist for weeks or months.
 These symptoms may include intermittent anxiety, mood swings, and sleep disturbances.

 PAWS from Xanax can lead to persistent symptoms that endure beyond the acute withdrawal phase.[6]
 These lingering symptoms, which can last for months or even years, may include intermittent anxiety, mood swings, sleep disturbances, and cognitive challenges.